 The Ability Park and LGBT Center

 - At the Ability Park, Szitizens go through activities like Blindfold walking, using a wheelchair to play basketball and other activities to better understand the life of a differently able person and experience what it's like.
-The place gave me a better perspective about the differently able and I just felt a lot more grateful for life.
-The LGBT center aka Magic mirror has regular sessions talking about LGBT issues and has acts performed by the community.
+The place gave me a better perspective of the differently able and I just felt a lot more grateful for life.

+2. The LGBT center aka Magic mirror has regular sessions talking about LGBT issues and has acts performed by the community.

 For more on Ability Travel Read: Unlimited Freedom – Travel in a Wheelchair

 Among other numerous activities like Bungee jumping and The Giant wheel, there is a lot of artwork around designed by local artists and architects.
 You can basically do everything from yoga to play table tennis or solve some rubik's cube.

 The good bands usually play as the evening begins to kick in, so after a long day of exploring, we usually head off to the music stages to experience the big bands live.

-This year, I was in more for the experience than the lineup, though there were some really cool performances from Robbie Williams, Avicci, Kings of Leon and Alt-J. One beer cost about 2 euros in the festival, it's about the same for a cold coffee as well, It’s pretty decent for a festival.
+This year, I was in more for the experience than the lineup, though there were some really cool performances from Robbie Williams, Avicci, Kings of Leon and Alt-J. One beer cost about 2 euros at the festival, it's about the same for a cold coffee as well, It’s pretty decent for a festival.

 Many prefer going to the supermarket close-by called ‘Auchan' to get a cheaper meal or to buy some water, you can bring it into the festival.
-Auchan also sells some cheap tents, you could buy one of these, if you just want a tent for 7 days.
+Auchan also sells some cheap tents, you could buy one of these if you just want a tent for 7 days.

 The Weather and struggles

 It was burning for most of the days, and it was super dusty in the island.
 There were a lot of people coughing, it was quite difficult to breathe properly at a point, but I guess it's part of the experience.

 It offers adventure, culture and some really good music, It can be a festival that you want it to be.
 I met some really cool people there, the weather and the living conditions pushed me.

 But it was all part of an experience that I can never forget while not troubling my wallet too much.
-You will usually start the week with strangers and end with a family who you will want to visit again.
+You will usually start the week with strangers and end up with a family who you will want to visit again.

 I got Szigeted, pretty much.